dev-err418/IFiles/README.md

 # IPFS-file-sharing

 This simple project is a web app.
-With it you will be able to upload yout files to IPFS and share your link after it.
+With it you will be able to upload yout files to IPFS and then share a link for others to access your files.

+As simple as that :

 Limitation : ~300MB max file upload...